theconcept-technologies/taxora-sdk-php/README.md

 $pdfZip = $client->vat()->downloadBulkExport($export->exportId);
 file_put_contents('certificates.zip', $pdfZip);
 ```

+`vat()->validate()` returns a `VatResource` object that includes the canonical VAT number, status, requested company name echo, and optional scoring data.
+The `score` reflects the overall confidence (higher is better), while `breakdown` provides an array of `ScoreBreakdown` objects describing every validation step, its score contribution, and any metadata (e.g. matched addresses or mismatched fields).

 Need to plug in your own PSR-18 client or PSR-17 factories (e.g. to add logging or retries)?
 Call the constructor directly or pass them as optional overrides to the factory: